 According to Storey, the goal of this all is to achieve a competitive advantage.
 A competitive advantage is what distinguishes an organization from its competitors.

-The second part of the definition is Strategic.
+The second part of the definition is about “strategic deployment”.
+Let’s zoom in on strategy.

 Strategic Human Resource Management became increasingly popular in the 2000s.
 This was triggered by Dave Ulrich’s challenge for the HR profession.
 HR had become “often ineffective, incompetent, and costly; in a phrase, it is value sapping”.